PhoenixMP/Capstone-2/README.md

 #### __Milestone Streak Popup__
 The milestone streak popup is a transient graphical element that momentarily appears prominently on the screen whenever a user successfully achieves a milestone streak during gameplay.
 When reached, these milestone streaks contribute to an augmented score multiplier that affects the points earned for each correct keypress.

-Purpose: The introduction of the milestone streak popup serves as an informative visual cue to acknowledge and celebrate a player's achievement of a significant milestone, without disrupting gameplay flow.
+The introduction of the milestone streak popup serves as an informative visual cue to acknowledge and celebrate a player's achievement of a significant milestone, without disrupting gameplay flow.

 #### __Score Multiplier__